wcho21/leetcode-selected/problems/basic/234/README.md

 ## How to solve

-First, a straightforward solution is just converting the input linked list into an array, and checking if it's palindrome using random access (`solution1`).
+First, a straightforward solution is just converting the input linked list into an array, and checking if it's a palindrome using random access (`solution1`).

 Another solution is using a "runner" technique (`solution2`).
 Place runners in the middle of the linked list, and compare the values by having the runners iterate over nodes from the middle to the both ends.